Toma400/Baedoor_Encyclopaedia/Langue/Families/Jitadish.md

 | `n` at the end of the word |      | aer*n* - first            |
 | `i` before first consonant |      | a*i*ne - nautical         |
 | `i` at the end             |      | vosur*i* - hopeful, alone |

+**"of"**
+Jitadish creates "of" by creating adjective-like word, but instead of using adjective, connected letter is "the derivator" and first letter becomes attribute.
+Let's analyse on well-known place in Jitado:
+`Enfrvein` is `Enfr + vein`, so "flower" and "street".
+This makes it work like that:  `Flower <- of <- Street`.
+This way, we can say `enfrvein` as `street of flower(s)`, or even `flower street`.

 ---
 ♢: loreum